 - Encourage educators to engage students in developing school and classroom physical activity ideas with their peers

 - Encourage educators to provide student leadership opportunities during physical education classes

 - Encourage educators to reduce the time students spend sitting during the day, e.g. through student led pop-up physical activities

 - Create opportunities for student input on what supports they need to be more active, e.g. bike racks, recess equipment, or standing desks.

 Social and Physical Environments

 Healthy, safe and caring social and physical environments support learning and contribute to the positive cognitive, emotional, social, and physical development of students.

 The following are examples of strategies that could assist you in creating supportive social and physical environments at your school:

-- School Travel Planning – School Travel Planning is a comprehensive process designed to increase local ownership of Active & Safe Routes to School by engaging stakeholders that include School Boards, municipal transportation planners and engineers, public health, police, parents, students and school staff.
+- School Travel Planning – School Travel Planning (STP) is a comprehensive process designed to increase local ownership of Active & Safe Routes to School by engaging stakeholders that include School Boards, municipal transportation planners and engineers, public health, police, parents, students and school staff.
 Stakeholders undertake an assessment of barriers and enablers to active school travel and use this knowledge to develop and implement action plans.
 See Green Communities Canada video to learn more.

 - Workbook for Influencing Physical Activity Policy (PDF) – The Policy workbook is for anyone wanting to create a physical activity policy within their community, school or workplace.
 It is suitable for all levels of experience or comfort with policy development.